pvoelker/BuzzBoxGames/README.md

 # Buzz Box Games

+A collection of simple games that can be played using a Brian's Quiz Box set via a USB connection.
+It is a way to get new quizzers used to buzzing in on paddles and provides a way for quizzers to relax and take a break during practices.

 ## Games

-A collection of simple games that can be played using a Brian's Quiz Box set using a USB connection.
-It is a way to get new quizzers used to buzzing in on paddles and provides a way for quizzers to relax and take a break during practices.

 - **Simon Says** - Players repeat the given random pattern of buzzer paddle presses.
 After each round the sequence grows.
 - **Reaction Time** - Players see who can press their buzzer paddle the fastest.